landaire/unfuck/README.md

 ## Overview

-unfuck is a utility and library for unfucking obfuscated Python 2.7 bytecode.
+unfuck is a utility and library for deobfuscating obfuscated Python 2.7 bytecode.
 It is essentially a reimplementation of the Python VM with taint tracking.
 Some of the things unfuck can do:

 1. Remove opaque predicates
 2. Dead code elimination